HealthML/active-segmentation/docs/source/configuration.rst

 [strategy_config] section
 --------------------------

-The ``strategy_config`` section specifies parameters to setup the strategy to query for new examples.
+The ``strategy_config`` section specifies parameters to setup the strategy to query for new examples to be labeled.

 .. _type-label: